 I'm a freelance writer and editor.
 I write about a range of things, from butchers to birth control, but, to generalize, most of what I cover happens outside.
 I like the intersection of science, adventure, and culture.
-I'm the environmental columnist for Outside online, and I write for places like The Guardian, Sierra, and The New York Times.
+I'm a contributing editor at Outside magazine, and I write for places like The Guardian, Sierra, and The New York Times.

 My new book "Powder Days: Ski Bums, Ski Towns, and the Future of Chasing Snow" was released in November of 2021.
 It's about the fantasy of living the ski bum dream, and why it's not always as dreamy as it seems.
 You can order it here or tell your local bookstore about it.
 I like this review.